Table of Contents

-Symmetric encryption algorithms are commonly used with VPN traffic because they use less CPU resources than asymmetric encryption algorithms.
+We commonly used symmetric encryption algorithms with VPN traffic because they use fewer CPU resources than asymmetric encryption algorithms.

-When using symmetric encryption algorithms, the longer the key, the longer it’ll deem someone to get the key. to make sure that the encryption is safe, use a minimum key length of 128 bits.
+When using symmetric encryption algorithms, the longer the key, the longer it’ll seem for someone to get the key.
+To make sure that the encryption is safe, use a minimum key length of 128 bits.

-Asymmetric algorithms, also called public-key algorithms, are designed in order that the key that’s used for encryption is different from the key that’s used for decryption.
+Asymmetric algorithms, also called public-key algorithms, are designed so that the key that’s used for encryption differs from the key that’s used for decryption.

 Because neither party features a shared secret, very long key lengths must be used.
 Asymmetric encryption can use key lengths between 512 to 4,096 bits.
-Key lengths greater than or adequate to 1,024 bits are often trusted while shorter key lengths are considered unreliable.
+Key lengths greater than or adequate to 1,024 bits are often trusted, while shorter key lengths are unreliable.

-Port Security is a capability in most switches that provides a tool permission to use that switch.
-It helps to control the number of MAC addresses and forwards only the packets from the MAC address that matches.
+Port Security is a capability in most switches that provide tool permission to use that switch.
+It helps to control the number of MAC addresses and forward only the packets from the MAC address that matches.
 Rests are restricted.
 When the switch flags a violation, it can automatically stop working by disabling that port to further network access.
-Port Security allows for the limiting of both the quantity and kind of devices that are allowed on the individual switch ports.
+Port Security allows for the limiting of both the quantity and devices that are allowed on the individual switch ports.

 There are two ways to implement port security:

-Static locking – The MAC addresses can be specified manually.
-Dynamically locked addresses can be converted to statically locked addresses.
+Static locking–The MAC addresses can be specified manually.
+It can convert dynamically locked addresses to statically locked addresses.

-Lastly, although it does not fall under any technical requirement, to design a secure network, the physical security should also be considered The employees should be provided with enough knowledge to differentiate between a malicious file and a non-malicious file.
-A strong security management should be appointed to maintain the organization’s network security and ensure all the technical requirements are being fulfilled on a regular basis.
+Last, although it does not fall under any technical requirement, to design a secure network, physical security should also be considered.
+It should provide the employees with enough knowledge to differentiate between a malicious file and a non-malicious file.
+It should appoint strong security management to maintain the organization’s network security and ensure all the technical requirements are being fulfilled regularly.